replikativ/replikativ/README.md

 ## TODO for a stable release

-- Only allow UUID-4 as commit ids.
+- Default to a relational storage with Datalog, but allow different data models independant of repository semantics.
 - Inline metadata with clojure metadata for proper value semantics.
 - IO only on changesets (storage and transmission).
 - Implement a demo application covering some of the following points.
 - Add (general) commit graph plotting and a basic web toolbar.
 - Make usage from JavaScript straightforward (including JSON merging).
-- Offer some three-way conflict resolution.
+- Offer some (three-way) conflict resolution.

 # Longer term